google-github-actions/auth/README.md

     `"sigstore"`, but this variable exists in case custom values are permitted in the future.
 The default value is `"sigstore"`.

+-   `create_credentials_file`: (Optional) If true, the action will securely generate a credentials file which can be used for authentication via gcloud and Google Cloud SDKs.
+The default is false.

+-   `activate_credentials_file`: (Optional) If true and
+    "create_credentials_file" is also true, this will set the `GOOGLE_APPLICATION_CREDENTIALS` environment variable to the path to the credentials file, which gcloud and Google Cloud SDKs automatically consume.
+    The default value is true.

--   `token_format`: (Optional) Format of the generated token.
-For OAuth 2.0 access tokens, specify "access_token".
-For OIDC tokens, specify "id_token".
+-   `token_format`: (Optional) Output format for the generated authentication token.

+    -   For OAuth 2.0 access tokens, specify "access_token".
+    -   For OIDC tokens, specify "id_token".
+    -   To skip token generation, omit or set to the empty string "".

-    The default value is "access_token".
+    The default value is "" (skip token creation).

 -   `delegates`: (Optional) List of additional service account emails or unique identities to use for impersonation in the chain.
 By default there are no